- Search The Registry

 On this date, the African American Registry discusses miscegantion.

-The interracial sexual pattern in the antebellum South is clear.
-Because slaves were property, like animals or objects, they had no rights, and all black women were sexually available to all white men.
-In addition, law did not recognize African American marriage and parenthood, and there was no recourse for sexual abuse in the courts, government, church, or press.
-Virtually every plantation produced children of mixed race: The 1860 federal census classified 588,532 persons as mulattos.
+The interracial sexual pattern in the Antebellum South is clear.
+Because slaves were property, like animals or objects, they had no rights, and all Black women were sexually available to all white men.
+In addition, law did not recognize Black marriage and parenthood, and there was no recourse for sexual abuse in the courts, government, church, or press.
+Virtually every plantation produced children of mixed race: The 1860 federal census classified 588,532 persons as Mulatto's.
 A minuscule number of white fathers recognized their children and provided for them; some parents encouraged the fairest skinned to run away and hide their racial identity by passing for white.
 Most mixed-blood slave children were simply worked and sold like all other slaves.

 The number could be similar in America, but classification forms still carry the Black/White fill-in boxes most often and are only now including biracial as an option on various forms.
 The word miscegenation does not fit well currently, but the most widely known example of this practice was probably the relationship between President Thomas Jefferson and his slave Sally Hemings in the early 1800s.
 In November 1998, the British science journal Nature published the results of Dr. Eugene Foster's DNA study of the two.
 This study resulted in a great deal of controversy regarding the issue of Thomas Jefferson's paternity of Sally Hemings' children.
 Many people feel this DNA study, either alone or combined with other historical evidence, resolves the issue.

 The Thomas Jefferson Memorial Foundation issued a report in January 2000 concluding that Thomas Jefferson was the father of at least one and perhaps all the children of Sally Hemings.

 Copyright 1997, Facts on File, Inc. New York